5/14/2025

 Operator

 Thank you.
-Our next question or comment comes from the line of Mike Zyrimsky from BMO.
-Mr. Zyrimsky, your line is open.
+Our next question or comment comes from the line of Mike Zurimski from BMO.
+Mr. Zurimski, your line is open.

 speaker

 Hey, good morning.
 Thanks.
-So question on organic growth and, you know, tell me why my question is maybe naive.
-But if I look at the branch count growth over the past year plus last year, you know, 27, I think, percent, I know this might be a gross basis, not a net, so that might be part of the answer.
-And then, you know, one queue, diagonalized the numbers, also tracking in the low doubles.
-You know, I know the folks from American National, you know, probably need to ramp up.
-But, you know, just on branch count growth, you know, you get to a significant double digit number, pricing softening, but still, you know, well into the high singles, I'm assuming.
-So I guess, you know, why wouldn't we plug in a higher organic growth number for, you know, on a go-forward basis?
+So, question on organic growth and, you know, maybe Tell me why my question is maybe naive, but if I look at the branch count growth over the past year plus, last year, you know, 27, I think, percent.
+I know this might be a growth basis, not a net, so that might be part of the answer.
+And then, you know, 1Q, if I annualize the numbers, also tracking in the low doubles, you know, I know the But the folks from American National probably need to ramp up.
+But just on branch count growth, you get to a significant double-digit number.
+Pricing's softening, but still well into the high singles, I'm assuming.
+So I guess, why wouldn't we plug in a higher organic growth number on a go-forward basis?
 What am I missing?
-High level.

 speaker